html-validate/html-validate/docs/frameworks/jest.md

 ```js
 expect("<p></i>").toHTMLValidate(null, "path/to/my-file.html");
 ```

+This can also be used to apply transformations to the markup.

 Additionally, the `root` configuration property can be used to skip loading from `.htmlvalidate.json` but remember to actually include the rules you need: